stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Avoid Using the Python Installation in Your Operating System

 If your operating system includes a Python installation, avoid using it for your projects.
 This Python installation is for system tools.
 It is likely to use an older version of Python, and may not include all of the standard features.
-An operating system copy of Python should be [marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set the marker.
+An operating system copy of Python should be [marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set this marker.

 ### Install Python With Tools That Support Multiple Versions

 Instead of manually installing Python on to your development systems with packages from [the Python Website](https://www.python.org), use a version manager tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv).
 These tools allow you to switch between different versions of Python.
 This means that you can upgrade each of your projects to new versions of Python later without interfering with other tools and projects that use Python.
 I provide a separate [article on using version managers](https://www.stuartellis.name/articles/version-managers/).

 Alternatively, consider using [Development Containers](https://containers.dev/), which are a feature of Visual Studio Code and Jetbrains IDEs.
-Development Containers enable you to define an isolated environment for a software project, which also enables you to use a separate version of Python for each project.
+Development Containers enable you to define an isolated environment for a software project, which means that it will have a completely separate installation of Python.

 Whichever tool you use, ensure that it compiles Python, rather than downloading [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/).
 These standalone builds are modified versions of Python that are maintained by [Astral](https://astral.sh/), not the Python project.